Austin 18: Chassis

 The engine and gearbox unit had four live rubber mountings and the silencer and exhaust pipe were similarly insulated.
 The frame was rigidly cross braced with the deep side members dropped in order to give a low body mounting.
 Where the cross bracings ran into the side members they were welded to form a box section which gave stiffness.

 Engine

 The engine, carried forward from the 18 h.p.
 York model of the Sixteen had received small improvements which increased the engine's output.

-The engine benefited from improvements to the 12hp engine found in the new Ascot of 1936.
+The engine benefited from improvements to the 12 hp engine found in the new Ascot of 1936.
 The crankshaft is supported on 4 bearings and the main and big end bearings are of the shell type.
 The 1938 season engine benefited from higher compression, bigger valves and an aluminium cylinder head with thermostat fitted.
 These often cracked upon removal.

 Gearbox

-Austin own design 4 speed with syncromesh on 2nd, 3rd and top (dog clutch).
+Austin own design 4 speed with synchromesh on 2nd, 3rd and top (dog clutch).
 Borg and Beck dry plate clutch and 2 piece propshaft, supported in a central rubber-mounted bearing.